AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

       +++Amazon S3

-         Specify the following information to configure an Amazon S3 location:
+         To configure an Amazon S3 location, specify the following information:

          |Field | Function |
          |---------|----------|